ashik94vc/ElegantNumberButton/README.md

 `backgroundColor` : Set button Background color

-`initialText`: Set initial text for the button.
+`initialNumber`: Set initial number for the button.

+`finalNumber` : Set final number range for button.

 `textColor`: Modify the text color of the button.

 `textSize`: Change text size of the button.

 `backgroundDrawable`: Add drawable background for the button.

+## Methods

+`setNumber(Integer number)`: Update the number of the widget.

+`setRange(Integer startNumber, Integer finalNumber)` : Set the operational range for the widget

 ## Contributing